-All data within the O-Plan2 plan state can be "context layered" to provide support for alternatives management and context based reasoning.
-An efficient, structure sharing support module provides the ability to context layer any data structure accessor and updator function in Lisp.
+All data within the O-Plan plan state can be "context layered" to provide support for alternatives management and context-based reasoning.
+The support module provides an efficient way of context layer any data structures accessor and updator function in Lisp.
 This is particularly useful for the underlying content addressable database in the system: O-Base.